 Optimized thermal management can increase electric vehicle battery power by more than 20% and decrease climate control systems' energy demands by as much as 68%.
 Research focused on energy storage, power electronic, and climate control system operating temperatures aims to improve vehicle performance, range, reliability, lifespan, and affordability.

-Medium- and Heavy-Duty Vehicle Technology Evaluation and Deployment
+Medium- and Heavy-Duty Vehicle Technology Development and Evaluation

 Freight transportation accounts for about 26% of all transportation-sector petroleum fuel use.
-Real-world-based guidance helps manufacturers develop and fleet managers deploy energy-efficient, emissions-reducing technologies and operational practices for medium- and heavy-duty vehicles.
+Real-world-based guidance helps manufacturers develop and fleet managers select energy-efficient technologies and operational practices for medium- and heavy-duty vehicles.

 Vehicle-to-grid technology can balance intermittent renewable resources, enhance grid stability, reduce demand for costly peak-hour electricity, and address electric vehicle driving-range limits.
 Researchers are developing and evaluating fully integrated systems that connect cars, power grids, and renewable energy sources to deliver cleaner, more sustainable transportation options.

 Fuel, Engine, and Infrastructure Co-Optimization

 Ambitious energy consumption and emission-reduction goals require co-optimization of low-carbon fuels and internal combustion engines.
 In-depth exploration of the interface of fuel chemistry, ignition kinetics, combustion, and emissions examines ways to maximize the energy delivered by and minimize emissions associated with biofuels, natural gas, propane, and petroleum-based fuel, while ensuring fuels' compatibility with infrastructure.

 Hydrogen and Fuel Cell Technology R&D